MSFTMFerreira/OfficeDocs-SkypeForBusiness/Teams/new-teams-troubleshooting-installation.md

    - If false, you didn’t the settings from MSFT yet or need an app relaunch (see below for steps to relaunch the app)
 1. Check **isAboveWin10Vibranium**.
    - If true, the OS version is >= what is needed for app switcher
    - If false, the OS is older than what we support.
+     - Check if Teams client or the udpate.exe process is running in compatibility mode check the values from the regkey and restart the client.
+       "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\AppCompatFlags\Layers "
+       "HKCU\SOFTWARE\Microsoft\Windows NT\CurrentVersion\AppCompatFlags\Layers"

 1. Check the code to find out the cause.

 |Code|Meaning|